bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 * Create a staging directory to hold the boot files
 * Copy the bootloader, kernel, and DTBs to the staging directory
 * Create a fat16 formatted `boot.img`
-* copy the boot files from the staging directory to the `boot.img`
+* Copy the boot files from the staging directory to the `boot.img`

 Let's look at the recipe code: